sensu/sensu-go-workshop/lessons/operator/09/README.md

 We refer to this practice as  _automated diagnosis_.
 Hooks automate the actions an SRE or operations engineer might take to triage an incident (e.g. tail a log file or check the process table).
+By automating these actions, Sensu makes it easier to differentiate between a false-positive alert and a priority incident.

 ### EXERCISE 1: Capture Check Context Using a Hook